Car AC Recharge: 7-Step Guide | YourMechanic Advice

 • Tip: If you are having a hard time finding it, try locating the two aluminum pipes that are coming out of the firewall (the metal wall behind the engine) and trace the larger-diameter pipe until you find the service port.

-Step 4: Attach the recharge hose from the kit.
+Step 4: Continue the AC recharge by attaching the recharge hose from the kit.
 To attach the recharge hose, place the quick-connect fitting — found on the end of the recharge hose — over the port and push down firmly until you hear it click into place.

 recharge house over port

-Step 5: Restart the vehicle and monitor the gauge.
-Restart the vehicle and make sure the air conditioner is on the highest settings.
+** Step 5**: The first step to verifying the AC has been recharged is to restart the vehicle and make sure the air conditioner is on the highest settings.
 Begin to monitor the gauge by watching for the AC compressor to engage the clutch.
 Once the compressor is engaged, if the low side pressure is under 40 psi, it is verified that the AC system is undercharged.
 You want the reading to be as close to 40 psi as possible.

 low side pressure showing

-Step 6: Thread the refrigerant can onto the recharge hose.
+Step 6: Start step six of the AC recharge by threading the refrigerant can onto the recharge hose.
 Threading the can onto the hose allows you to slowly top off the AC system with liquid refrigerant.
 Once the can is installed, hold the can upright and squeeze the trigger for 5 to 10 seconds to add the refrigerant to the system.
 After you release the trigger, check the pressure gauge to be sure you are not overcharging the system.

 squeezing trigger on refrigerant recharge